suvam98/Design-and-Verification-of-AMBA-APB-Protocol/README.md

  In 2010 the AMBA 4 specifications were introduced starting with AMBA 4 AXI4, then in 2011[2] extending system-wide coherency with AMBA 4 AXI Coherency Extensions (ACE).

  In 2013[3] the AMBA 5 Coherent Hub Interface (CHI) specification was introduced, with a re-designed high-speed transport layer and features designed to reduce congestion.

+ ## Design principles
+ An important aspect of an SoC is not only which components or blocks it houses, but also how they interconnect.
+AMBA is a solution for the blocks to interface with each other.

  - The Advanced Peripheral Bus (APB) is part of the Advanced Microcontroller Bus Architecture